ZecHub/zechub/site/Privacy_Tools/2FA_Hardware_Devices.md

 As its name suggests, OnlyKey has some nifty features its rivals lack.
 Thanks to an onboard keypad that can bypass keyloggers that find their way onto computers, it can keep online accounts safe if a computer or website is compromised.
 It supports multiple methods of 2FA, including FIDO 2 U2F, Yubico OTP, and TOTP.
 While it isn't the best password manager for mainstream purposes, OnlyKey can store 24 OTP accounts, 24 passwords, and 24 usernames/URLs, on a single key.
 This feature is pretty handy if you're not keen on memorizing multiple passwords and want the key to handle it for you.
 It offers features such as encrypted backup, self-destruct (which wipes the device after a certain number of incorrect attempts), and the ability to update the firmware to access new features.
 On the downside, its user interface is far from the prettiest we’ve ever seen.

 ## Binding your 2FA Hardware Key to your Google account

 Now that you know what 2FA Hardware keys are and how they work, I'll teach you how to connect your key to your Google account.

 **Step 1**

-log into your Gmail account and click on “Manage Your Google Account”
+log into your Gmail account and click on **Manage Your Google Account**

 ![Design sem nome](https://github.com/ZecHub/zechub/assets/81990132/995fc955-791a-4456-9218-7e5964da48b5)